By Pradeep Pandey · Co-Founder · 21 min read · Updated

 Key advantages:

-- Widely deployed in CAH and EMS settings; lower cost than QGenda with faster implementation at 2-4 weeks
+- Used in CAH and EMS settings; lower cost than QGenda with faster implementation at 2-4 weeks

 - Minimal IT involvement for setup and ongoing operation